Cat predation on wildlife

-Due to cats' natural hunting instinct, ability to adapt to different environments, and the wide range of small animals they prey upon, both feral and domesticated cats are responsible for predation on wildlife.
-Cats are invasive species, super-predators, and opportunistic hunters resulting in considerable ecological harm.
-The mere presence of cats in environments can create fear amongst native species through the ecology of fear, impacting populations of native species and limiting their survival.
+Due to cats' natural hunting instinct, their ability to adapt to different environments, and the wide range of small animals they prey upon, both feral and free-ranging pet cats are responsible for predation on wildlife, and in some environments, considerable ecological harm.
 Cats are disease carriers and can spread diseases to animals in their community and marine life.
 There are methods to help mitigate the environmental impact imposed by feral cats through different forms of population management.
-Reducing cats' impact on the environment is limited by perceptions society has towards cats because humans have a relationship with cats as companions.
+Reducing cats' impact on the environment is limited by perceptions society has towards cats because humans have a relationship with cats as pets.

-In Australia, hunting by cats helped to drive at least 20 native mammals to extinction, and continues to threaten at least 124 more.
-Their introduction has caused the extinction of at least 33 endemic species on islands throughout the world.
-A 2013 systematic review in Nature Communications of data from 17 studies found that feral and domestic cats kill billions of birds in the United States every year.
+In Australia, hunting by feral cats helped to drive at least 20 native mammals to extinction, and continues to threaten at least 124 more.
+Their introduction into island ecosystems has caused the extinction of at least 33 endemic species on islands throughout the world.
+A 2013 systematic review in Nature Communications of data from 17 studies found that feral and domestic cats are estimated to kill billions of birds in the United States every year.

+In a global 2023 assessment, cats were found to prey on 2,084 different species, of which 347 (or 16.5%) were of conservation concern.
+Birds, reptiles, and small mammals accounted for 90% of killed species.
+Island animals of conservation concern had three times more species predated upon than continental species.